History of Austria in Timeline

 In 1978, Austria placed 7th at the FIFA World Cup.

-In 1978, a referendum voted against nuclear power, leading to a law forbidding its use despite the nuclear power plant already being completed.
+In 1978, a referendum voted approximately 50.5% against nuclear power, and parliament subsequently passed a law forbidding the use of nuclear power despite the plant having been finished.

-In 1982, the abolishment of compulsory voting in Austria began in steps.
+In 1982, Austria began to abolish compulsory voting in steps.

-In 1983, the SPÖ's period of single-party government ended in Austria.
+In 1983, the SPÖ's period of governing via a single-party government ended.

-In 1984, Niki Lauda won his third Formula One World Championship.
+In 1984, Niki Lauda secured his third Formula One World Championship.

 1986: Kurt Waldheim Elected President

-In 1991, Austria granted overflight rights for the UN-sanctioned action against Iraq.
+In 1991, Austria began to reassess its neutrality, granting overflight rights for the UN-sanctioned action against Iraq.

 In 1992, Chancellor Franz Vranitzky officially acknowledged that thousands of Austrians had taken part in serious Nazi crimes.